|

 and practice again every time?!!.

-For these reasons, we wrote the
+reasons, we wrote the ebook "A

-to Mastering the OSCEs!".
+Step By Step Guide to Mastering the OSCEs!".

-It is not focused on certain
+It is not

-and safe physician first, and as a consequence, capable of passing
+good thorough efficient and safe physician first, and as a

-all types of OSCEs with good grades!.
+consequence, capable of passing all types of OSCEs with good grades!.

 Isn't that the aim of the OSCEs organizers?!..